Requex.me LogoRequex.me

 Frontend Developers

-• Test responsive design on real devices over the tunnel
+• Test on real devices over the tunnel instead of using simulators

-• Demo UI changes to the team without staging deploys
+• Show UI changes to the team without waiting for CI

 • Run integration tests against a locally running backend